LIPS-scheme/lips/REFERENCE.md

 ```
 (fold fn init . lists)

-Function fold is reverse of the reduce. it call function `fn`
+Function fold is left-to-right reversal of reduce.
+It call `fn`
-on each elements of the list and return single value.
+on each pair of elements of the list and returns a single value.
-e.g. it call (fn a1 b1 (fn a2 b2 (fn a3 b3 '())))
+e.g. it computes (fn 'a 'x (fn 'b 'y (fn 'c 'z 'foo)))
-for: (fold fn '() alist blist)
+for: (fold fn 'foo '(a b c) '(x y z))
 ```

 ## fold-left
 ```
 (fold fn init . lists)

-Function fold is reverse of the reduce. it call function `fn`
+Function fold is left-to-right reversal of reduce.
+It call `fn`
-on each elements of the list and return single value.
+on each pair of elements of the list and returns a single value.
-e.g. it call (fn a1 b1 (fn a2 b2 (fn a3 b3 '())))
+e.g. it computes (fn 'a 'x (fn 'b 'y (fn 'c 'z 'foo)))
-for: (fold fn '() alist blist)
+for: (fold fn 'foo '(a b c) '(x y z))
 ```

 ## fold-right
 ```
 (reduce fn init list . lists)

-Higher order function take each element of the list and call
+Higher-order function that takes each element of the list and calls
-the function with result of previous call or init and next element
+the fn with result of previous call or init and the next element
-on the list until each element is processed and return single value
+of the list until each element is processed, and returns a single value
 as result of last call to `fn` function.
-e.g. it call (fn a3 b3 (fn a2 b2 (fn a1 b1 init)))
+e.g. it computes (fn 'c 'z (fn 'b 'y (fn 'a 'x 'foo)))
-for (reduce fn init alist blist)
+for: (reduce fn 'foo '(a b c) '(x y z))
 ```

 ## for-each
 ```
 (for-each fn . lists)

-Higher order function that call function `fn` by for each
+Higher-order function that calls function `fn` on each
 value of the argument.
-If you provide more then one list as argument
+If you provide more than one list
 it will take each value from each list and call `fn` function
-with that many argument as number of list arguments.
+with that many arguments as number of list arguments.
 ```

 ## force
 ```
 (force promise)

-Function force the promise and evaluate delayed expression.
+Function that forces the promise and evaluates the delayed expression.
 ```

 ## format
 ```
 (format string n1 n2 ...)

-Function accepts string template and replacing any escape sequences
+This function accepts a string template and replaces any
-by arguments:
+escape sequences in its inputs:

-* ~a value as if printed with display
+* ~a value as if printed with `display`
-* ~s value as if printed with write
+* ~s value as if printed with `write`
 * ~% newline character
-* ~~ literal tilde '~' is inserted
+* ~~ literal tilde '~'

-if there missing arguments or other escape character it throw exception.
+If there are missing inputs or other escape characters it
+will error.
 ```

 ## function?
 ```
 (function? expression)

-Function check if value is a function.
+Predicate that tests if value is a callable function.
 ```

 ## gcd
 ```
 (gcd n1 n2 ...)

-Function return the greatest common divisor of their arguments.
+Function that returns the greatest common divisor of the arguments.
 ```

 ## gensym
 ```
 (gensym)

+Generates a unique symbol that is not bound anywhere,
-Function generate unique symbol, to use with macros as meta name.
+to use with macros as meta name.
 ```

 ## gensym-interal
 ```
 (gensym-interal symbol)

-Parser extension that create new quoted named gensym.
+Parser extension that creates a new quoted named gensym.
 ```

 ## gensym?
 ```
 (gensym? value)

-Function return #t if value is symbol and it's gensym.
+Returns #t if value is a symbol created by gensym.
 It returns #f otherwise.
 ```

 ## get